jfabend/A2A_bidirectional/README.md

 python -m A2A_bidirectional.agents.host_agent run

 # 3️⃣ Spin up some specialists
+# One dummy agent which counts inventory in a database
 python -m A2A_bidirectional.agents.database_agent chat --peers http://localhost:8000
+# One dummy agent which converts currencies
 python -m A2A_bidirectional.agents.currency_agent chat --peers http://localhost:8000
 ```
 After the **DatabaseAgent** and **CurrencyAgent** have registered themselves with the **HostAgent** you can chat with any of them and they will seamlessly delegate work to the right peer.